ericpalakovichcarr/django-facetools/docs/tutorial.rst

 In the *Select how your app integrates with Facebook* section, click the checkmark next to *App on Facebook*.
-Next enter `https://localhost:8443` for the *Secure Canvas URL*.
-Facebook now require all canvas apps to be served via SSL, so we're going to leave the *Canvas URL* setting blank.
+Next enter `https://localhost:8443` for the *Secure Canvas URL* (you'll see why soon).
+Facebook now requires all canvas apps to be served via SSL, so we're going to leave the *Canvas URL* setting blank.

 Finally click the *Save changes* button to create your app!